Liyel Imoke: Minister of Power and Steel

 In July 2003, Liyel Imoke was appointed Federal Minister of Power and Steel, and for a while was also Federal Minister of Education.
 Imoke implemented reforms laid out in the Nigerian Power Sector Reform Act of 2005, leading to establishment of the Nigerian Electricity Regulatory Commission (NERC), the Rural Electrification Agency (REA) and the unbundling of the National Electric Power Authority (NEPA).

 In 2008, the House of Representatives set up a panel to look into how $16 billion for the National Integrated Power Project (NIPP) was disbursed, asking for testimony by Liyel Imoke and Olusegun Agagu, who had also served as Minister of Power and Steel.
 The panel cleared Imoke of wrongdoing.

 In July 2008 the Economic and Financial Crimes Commission said that Liyel Imoke was under investigation.
 Imoke had lost his constitutional immunity after his election as governor of Cross River state had been annulled.

 Governor of Cross River State

-In April 2007, Liyel Imoke successfully ran for governor of Cross River State under the People's Democratic Party (PDP) platform.
-He took office on 29 May 2007.
-The election was annulled by an Election Appeal Tribunal in July 2008.
-He was elected again in a re-run on 23 August 2008.
-He won the 2012 Cross River State gubernatorial election.
+In April 2007, Liyel Imoke successfully ran for governor of Cross River State under the People's Democratic Party (PDP).
+He was sworn in on 29 May 2007.
+However, the election was annulled by an Election Appeal Tribunal in July 2008.
+He won a fresh election held on 23 August 2008.
+He also won the 2011 Cross River State gubernatorial election.